-dent body to preside over the galety this year is Miss Freda Cartiledge.
+dent body to preside over the gaiety this year is Miss Freda Cartiledge.
 Freda is a junior from Cedar Bluff.

-Another big event will be the supper this afternoon, A long-standing custom of 'Festival Time" is to serve supper on the college green.
+Another big event will be the supper this afternoon, A long standing custom of "Festival Time" is to serve supper on the college green.
 The food is always good and plentiful.

-At 6:00 o'clock, after everyone has a chance to rest and eat, there will be a variety torium Also at 6:00, a dance will be held in the gymnastum, with music for the event furnished by the college band.
-The dance will last until 9:00 o'clock and will bring the day to an
+At 6:00 o'clock, after everyone has a chance to rest and eat, there will be a variety show in the Leone Cole Auditorium.
+Also at 6:00, a dance will be held in the gymnasium, with music for the event furnished by the college band.
+The dance will last until 9:00 o'clock and will bring the day to an end.